cmll21/dotfiles/README.md

 # Dotfiles

 This directory stores the chezmoi source for local dotfiles.
-Files obey chezmoi's naming rules (for example `dot_` for home-directory files and `private_` for secrets).
+See [chezmoi.io](url) for more details.

 ## Bootstrap